 Sale or Exchange of Real Property

-Gains from the sale of real estate in Puerto Rico are considered Puerto Rican-sourced and may be excluded from U.S. taxable income.
-In contrast, gains from real estate sold outside Puerto Rico are not Puerto Rican-sourced and remain taxable.
+Profits from selling real property located in Puerto Rico are Puerto Rican-sourced and can be excluded from U.S. taxable income.
+In contrast, profits from selling property outside Puerto Rico are not Puerto Rican-sourced and remain subject to U.S. tax.

 Rental & Royalty Income

-Rental and royalty income is sourced based on the property’s location or use.
-Income from property located or used in Puerto Rico is Puerto Rican-sourced, while income from property used outside of Puerto Rico is not.
-For a bona fide Puerto Rican resident, rental or royalty income from property outside Puerto Rico remains taxable in the U.S.
+Income from renting or licensing property in Puerto Rico is considered Puerto Rican-sourced.
+However, income from property located or used outside Puerto Rico is not.
+For bona fide Puerto Rican residents, rental or royalty income from foreign property is taxable in the U.S.

 Appreciated/Tainted Property

-Special rules apply to gains from the sale of certain investment property owned before establishing Puerto Rico residency (“Tainted Property”).
-Gains from Tainted Property sold within 10 years of becoming a bona fide Puerto Rican resident are generally treated as non-Puerto Rican-sourced and cannot be excluded from U.S. taxable income.
+Special rules apply to gains from selling certain properties owned before establishing Puerto Rican residency.
+If the property is sold within 10 years of becoming a bona fide resident, the gains are typically not Puerto Rican-sourced and are taxable in the U.S.

-Puerto Rico residents can elect to split Tainted Property gains, using a mark-to-market allocation for securities and a time-based allocation for other property.
-The gain is split between the U.S. and Puerto Rican holding periods, with the Puerto Rican period covering ownership while residing in Puerto Rico.
-The allocation election is reported on the U.S. tax return for the year of disposition.
+Puerto Rican residents can elect to split the gains from tainted property using a mark-to-market method for securities and a time-based method for other properties.
+The election must be reported on the U.S. tax return for the year the property is sold.

 Sale or Exchange of Personal Property